iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 # Code Is For Humans And Humans Alone

 Code is for humans and humans alone.
 There, I said it.
-The computer/parser/translater/transpiler/compiler/_engine_ will understand anyway.
+The computer/<wbr />parser/<wbr />translator/<wbr />transpiler/<wbr />compiler/<wbr />_engine_ will understand anyway.
 More important is the human being reading it after you.
-Or even you in a few days/weeks/months time.
+Or even you in a few days/<wbr />weeks/<wbr />months time.
 The code's intent should be clear at first glance.
 This helps the reader navigate the code when adding a new feature, fix a bug, refactor it, or move it around. &lt;rant&gt;This is the main reason why I personally don't like atomic CSS&lt;/rant&gt;

 > “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability”
 >
 > ― [John F. Woods](https://groups.google.com/g/comp.lang.c++/c/rYCO5yn4lXw/m/oITtSkZOtoUJ), September 1991

-We've all read pieces of code which you had to read 7 times to understand its purpose.
-We've all seen this monstrous condition for an if statement using 9 variables over 4 line.
-We've all written these as well.
+All of us have seen pieces of code which you had to read 7 times to understand its purpose.
+A monstrous condition for an if statement using 9 variables over 4 lines.
+We've written these as well, including code you didn't understand a few weeks later.
 Don't lie.
-All of us have written code which even you couldn't read anymore after a few weeks.

-But, I concur: we've all done it perfectly right more times than not.
+But, I concur: we've all done it perfectly correctly more times than not.
 Keep it going!

 ## How Humans Read Code

 Everything we read is translated into a natural language.
-Usually in the natural language the programming language is based on, which, in most cases, is English.
-This starts when writing code.
-In that case you are "translating" the requirements, written in a natural language, into code.
-Knowing that, it would make sense to write code as close to English as possible.
+In programming this is often based on the English language.
+It all starts with writing code.
+You are translating requirements from natural language into code.
+With this knowledge it maker rende to write code that is as close to English as possible.
 Within the boundaries of the programming language, of course.
 I'll use the terms English and JavaScript from here on while it can be applied to any natural language and programming language, respectively.

 Usually when reading code you are scanning the file for anything that is related to the problem you're solving.
-You want to see the logic and not be bothered with the details which are applied by the logic.
-You want to keep scanning until you've found what you're looking for.
-Scanning a file means identifying the intent of each statement.
-If you can't identify the intent of the statement you are stopped in your tracks to see if it relates to your goal.
-Being stopped in your tracks is annoying and wasted time.
-That's why it is important to write code as how you would read it.
+You want to see the logic and not be bothered with irrelevant details.
+Your purpose is to idendity the intent of these statement.
+If you can't understand the intention of the statement, you're stopped in your tracks, which is annoying and might end up wasting your time.
+That's why it is important to write code that people can read and understand.

 Although JavaScript's keywords are in English, its syntax doesn't look like it.
 Its readability is in your own hands.
-Thankfully, there are a lot of everyday tools we can use for that.
+Thankfully, there are a lot of tools we can use for that.
 By changing the way we write our code we can help our future readers understand what they're looking at.
-Maybe, by the off chance, even make it comprehensible for them.

 ### SQL

 Take a look at SQL (Structured Query Language).
 Its initial name was SEQUEL (Structured English Query Language).
-The idea behind the syntax was to make it as close to English as possible so anyone could read it.
-Even people that don't know the language.
+The idea behind the syntax was to make it very similar to English as possible so anyone could read it.
+Even people who are unfamiliar with the language.
 I'm not going into details about SQL but nearly anybody can read these CRUD operations and understand their intent at first glance.

 ```sql
 -- CREATE